Urban aquaculture: Types of use

-Various types of urban aquaculture are currently in use throughout the globe - going into distinct types and their specific use, such as: land-based culture systems; multifunctional wetlands; ponds, borrow pits and lakes; cages and culture-based fisheries.
+Urban aquaculture is practiced on land-based culture systems; multifunctional wetlands; ponds, borrow pits and lakes; cages and culture-based fisheries.

-Recirculating Aquaculture Systems (RAS) are the water reuse systems used in many areas.
+Recirculating aquaculture systems (RAS) employ water reuse systems used in many areas.

-There are numerous ways of using urban aquaculture systems.
-There are farming systems such as water-based systems which mostly use cages and pens.
-Land-based systems make use of ponds, tanks and raceways.
-Recycling systems are usually high control enclosed systems, whereas irrigated farm systems are for livestock fish, agriculture and irrigation ponds(Fao.org, 2019).
-However, it can be said that water-based systems are the most often used systems.

 Impacts

 Advantages

 The potential opportunities include: underprivileged community members may be able to access more affordable food; local production of fish and aquatic plants may prevent food insecurity; livelihoods may improve; and there may be opportunities for high returns on investment.
 The vast amount of research that Bunting and Little have conducted on this subject gives great legitimacy to their overview of the costs and benefits of urban aquaculture.

 The urban aquaculture is of great and undeniable importance, and has multiple benefits, such as securing food and maintaining the offered goods to meet the market's demand, as well as guaranteeing numerous job opportunities and stable income for many families (Bunting et al.).
 The most important thing urban aquaculture provides to the society and the environment is the fact that it reuses wastewater and by-products from agriculture (Bunting et al.).
 This offers a valid solution to the problem of limited access to resources and this is why the urban aquaculture should be more widespread and encouraged for all the benefits it brings to the society as a whole.

 Another advantage is definitely for the economy.
 Aquaculture is a great alternative food source and fuel source.
 It can increase the number of possible jobs since it provides new products and more labor (Bunting and Little, 455).
 When talking about environmental benefits, aquaculture helps reduce pollution with the help of mollusks and seaweed.
 It gives a way for sustainable use of sea resources and helps conserve biodiversity.
 Finally, it reduces the overall environmental disturbance because there is a decreased need for the fishing of wild stock and it provides alternative farming options.